 Damion Scarcella and Belinda Wolliston bring to life the music and story of songwriting partners Neil Sedaka and Howard Greenfield who gave the world 'Calendar Girl', 'Breaking Up is Hard to Do', 'Is This the Way to Amarillo', 'Stupid Cupid' and 'Oh!
 Carol'.

-Royal Opera House: Madama Butterfly
+Royal Opera House: Otello

 Got a goldfish that you flushed down the toilet that you need to say sorry to?
 Now's your chance to apologise through the medium of Sally Morgan.

 Savitri Grier & Richard Uttley

 The violinist and pianist duo performs Enescu's Violin Sonata No 3 In A Minor 'Dans Le Caractere Populaire Roumain' and Brahms's Violin Sonata No 3 In D Minor.

 Scocha One of Scotland’s leading folk’n’roll bands entertain you with traditional songs and their own material.
 Foot stomping and lower tempo, heart warming numbers combine with good humour and on-stage banter.

 The Searchers have survived multiple line-up changes as well as a schism of People's Front of Judea-style bitterness, the echoes of which twang across the internet to this day.
 Longest-lasting original member John McNally leads the band that gave us 'Needles and Pins' and 'Sweets for my Sweet', with Frank Allen, Spencer…